fdfragoso/Building-Blocks-Enumerables/README.md

 ## 🧐 About <a name = "about"></a>
-The implementation in Ruby to the Bubble Sort Algorithm
+The implementation of Enumarables in Ruby

 ## 🔧 Built with<a name = "built_using"></a>